 Jerusalem Family Court Ruling - In which the court ordered to cancel a part of the divorce agreement signed by the couple, after it was proven that the husband concealed information from his wife about the existence of a Swiss bank account in his name, containing hundreds of thousands of dollars, despite an explicit clause in the divorce agreement in which each of the parties allegedly waived all rights managed by the other party’s name, known or unknown (AC 18418-08-10 of September 1, 2013).

-Ruling given by the Haifa Court – In which a former partner attempted to exploit the statutory registration of rights in an apartment that was jointly registered in both partners’ names (50%-50%), by accident.
+Ruling given by the Haifa Court - In which a former partner attempted to exploit the statutory registration of rights in an apartment that was jointly registered in both partners’ names (50%-50%), by accident.
 After a long and complex legal trial, the court ruled that, as claimed by Adv.
-Haklai, the real rights of the parties were 75%-25%, and that the former partner’s attempts to claim otherwise verged on exploitation of the proper legal proceedings in bad faith (AC 41007-07-10 of May 19, 2013).
+Haklai, the real rights of the parties were 75%-25%, and that the former partner’s attempts to claim otherwise verged on the exploitation of the proper legal proceedings in bad faith (AC 41007-07-10 of May 19, 2013).

-Ruling by the Tel Aviv District Family Court - Which was a precedent-setting at the time, in which the court cancelled the father’s liability to child support for his 14 year-old son, after many years of attempts made by the father and the welfare authorities to initiate a relationship between him and his son.
+Ruling by the Tel Aviv District Family Court - Which was a precedent-setting at the time, in which the court canceled the father’s liability to child support for his 14-year-old son, after many years of attempts made by the father and the welfare authorities to initiate a relationship between him and his son.
 The proceedings were conducted with maximum sensitivity to the father’s painful situation, who expressed his wishes for a normal relationship with his son.
 In the ruling, the court blamed the mother for her responsibility, and for coming between the father and his son.
 The court also ordered a reduction of child support for a fixed period, during which the mother and child could change their alienating behavior towards the father, ruling that if the lack of engagement remains the child support would stop completely, in an attempt to repair the parental connection (AC 50547-05-10 of January 11, 2012).